 on his/her real estate taxes and

 homeowner's insurance.
-As a borrower, you can pay the taxes yourself or set up a set-aside and have the Servicer pay them for you.
+As a borrower, you can pay the taxes yourself or establish a set-aside account and have the Servicer pay them for you.
 If you go into arrears on your taxes and insurance, you take the chance of going into default.
 When your loan is in default, your Servicer will request that HUD deem the loan due and payable.
 Additional counseling is available to those who find themselves in default.
 Your Servicer will help you find a counselor.
 A counselor will work with you to try to set up an acceptable repayment plan.